TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Implementation Details

+We host our IndustryASM dataset on Google Drive.
+We will release version updates to incorporate any corrections and add additional data/annotations if and when available.
+These updates will follow a versioning scheme (e.g., v1.0) and there will be documentations on any changes in the release notes.
+Our dataset can be downloaded at \url{https://retrocausal.ai/research/} and we plan to actively maintain it for at least 5 years following the release date.

-\subsection{Implementation Details}
+\section{Implementation Details}

-We present a detailed list of hyperparameter values used in tuning our TemporalVLM model in Tab.~\ref{tab:supp_hyperparams}.
+We perform grid search to find the best hyperparameter settings for TemporalVLM on supervised dense video captioning on YouCook2~\cite{zhou2018towards} and use them for all the remaining experiments.
+We present our hyperparameter settings in Tab.~\ref{tab:supp_hyperparams}.
 We sample $C = 6$ clips from the video, with each consisting of $N^c_f = 96$ frames.
 The frame encoder processes frames of sizes $224 \times 224$ across $14 \times 14$ patches.
 Instead of sending timestamps from across the entire video, we send clip-wise timestamps along with their corresponding frames to the frame encoder and clip encoder respectively.
-The output of the clip encoder contains a time-aware representation of each clip.
+Inside the clip encoder, we divide the timestamp encoded input to the video Q-former into windows of size $q = 32$ frames and overlap $o = 16$ frames.
+We then fuse the concatenated window-wise outputs of the Q-former via multi-headed self-attention with 8 attention heads that have the same hidden size $N_v$ as the Q-Former.
+The output of the clip encoder contains a fused time-aware representation of each clip.

 We then concatenate the time-aware clip features according to their temporal order of appearance in the video.
-This sequence is of dimensions $(C*N^c_f,~N_{V})$, with $N_V$ denoting the dimension of the video tokens.
-This sequence is passed to the BiLSTM module which uses information from both past and future states to output a global representation of dimensions $(C*N^c_f,~2*N_{V})$.
+This sequence is of dimensions $(C \times N^c_f,~N_{V})$, with $N_V$ denoting the dimension of the video tokens.
+This sequence is passed to the BiLSTM module which uses information from both past and future states to output a global representation of dimensions $(C \times N^c_f,~2 \times N_{V})$.
+The BiLSTM module comprises of two hidden layers, with one hidden layer for the forward LSTM and another hidden layer for the backward LSTM.
 Projection layers are used to project the BiLSTM output into the LLM input space.
-The first layer projects the BiLSTM output to the dimensions of $(C*N^c_f,N_{LLM})$ and then the second layer projects the output of the first layer to the sizes of $(N^c_f,N_{LLM})$ which are the input dimensions required by the LLM.
-To the best of our knowledge, our work is the first to incorporate LSTM into video LLMs.
+The first layer projects the BiLSTM output to the dimensions of $(C \times N^c_f,N_{LLM})$ and then the second layer projects the output of the first layer to the sizes of $(N^c_f,N_{LLM})$ which are the input dimensions required by the LLM.